Wendyauran/FinalProjectAlpha_OlistEcommerce/README.md

 # J. Conclusion

-Customer retention and repeat purchase are the main business gaps, with most users buying only once.
+Customer retention and repeat purchase are the main business problems in Olist Ecommerce by 2017-2018 data, with most users buying only once.
 RFM and cohort analysis confirm extremely low retention.
-Machine learning clustering reveals three distinct behavioral segments driven mainly by transaction value, frequency, price level, and installment usage — not by recency or geography.
+Machine learning clustering reveals three distinct behavioral segments driven mainly by transaction value, frequency, price level, and installment usage.
 These segments enable more precise, behavior-based marketing and retention strategies.

 ---